 Clubs, Teams, and Activities

-Junior Council meets once a month at the 4-H Office.
-Junior 4-H’ers participate in leadership training, community service events and compete in District Project Achievement.
-(Currently meeting virtually)
+Junior Council meets once a month.
+Junior 4-H’ers participate in leadership training, community service activities and compete in District Project Achievement.

 School Club Meetings

-School Club meetings are conducted from September through March for our 5th - 8th grade members where we provide new and unique programming which complements and enriches students learning and is designed to meet State education standards.
+School Club meetings are conducted from September through March.
+We provide new and unique programs which complement and enrich student learning and are designed to help meet state education standards.

 Cotton Boll and Consumer Judging is a competitive judging contest where 4-H’ers learn about cotton as an agriculture commodity in our state as well as to promote cotton through commercials or advertisements.
 4-H’ers gain skills in making rational decisions when purchasing goods and services while maximizing resources.